 Absolutely.
 Our summer sessions begin in May and run through mid-August.
 Classes meet twice a week for six weeks, once a week for ten or twelve weeks, or over five or six weekends.

 How may I obtain more information about the Regulatory Affairs and Quality Assurance program?

 Please attend one of our Open Houses held throughout the year.
 These half hour information sessions give an overview of the program, discussing available certificates and how to apply to the Master's program.
 We also have staff available to review your record, help you select courses, and answer other concerns you may have.

 Our office also visits pharmaceutical companies to give presentations about the program.
 To receive an invitation to our next Open House, please email email@example.com or call the general number at 267.468.8560.
 To schedule a site visit to your company, please e-mail Ms. Wendy Lebing, Assistant Dean, at QARA@temple.edu.

 How many courses may I take before I matriculate into the program?

-No more than three courses (or 9 credits) should be taken before you apply for admission to the QA/RA program.
+No more than three courses (or 9 credits) should be taken before you apply for admission to the master's program.
 If you have started the application process and we have received sufficient materials to evaluate your academic record, you may take one more course as a non-matriculant while you await an official decision by the Graduate Studies Office.
 Only completed applications will be given consideration.
 Please start the application process as soon as you can commit yourself to earning your graduate degree.